collective/collective.developermanual/source/forms/ploneformgen/custom_validators.rst

 .. note::

-    Note: Python scripts are not the same as the Custom Script Adapter.
+    Python scripts are not the same as the Custom Script Adapter.
 The latter is meant to make it easy to add a custom adapter that's processed in the same way as the mail or save-data adapter.
 Python scripts are just simple Python code fragments that act like functions.
 They are added via the Zope Management Interface